Consultation is now closed.

 The proposal includes two toll points: one north of Pineacres (Woodend Bypass section) and one south of Pineacres (between Pineacres and SH71 Lineside Road).

-Alternative routes that avoid the tolls are available; these include the existing SH1 route through Woodend township and Williams Street and Smith Street at the southern end of the project.
+All toll roads in New Zealand must have a viable, untolled alternative route available to road users.
+These include the existing SH1 route through Woodend township and Williams Street and Smith Street at the southern end of the project.